dantee-e/CleytoCoin/README.md

 This will compile the project and generate an optimized binary in the `target/release` directory.

+# How to use the binaries

+Thanks to the [StructOpt](https://crates.io/crates/structopt) crate, whenever you feel in doubt about one of the features of **CleytoCoin**, you can use the flag --help of the CLI tool to see flags and arguments for said feature.

 ## Node Usage

 ### Starting the node